-Python packages are the fundamental unit of shareable code in Python.
-Packages make it easy to reuse and maintain your code, and are how you share your code with your colleagues and the wider Python community.
-Python Packages is an open source textbook that describes modern and efficient workflows for creating Python packages.
-The focus of this text is overwhelmingly practical; we will demonstrate methods and tools you can use to develop and maintain packages quickly, reproducibly, and with as much automation as possible — so you can focus on writing and sharing code!
+Python packages are the fundamental units of shareable code in Python.
+Packages make it easy to organize, reuse, and maintain your code, as well as share it between projects, with your colleagues, and with the wider Python community.
+Python Packages is an open-source book that describes modern and efficient workflows for creating Python packages.
+The focus of this book is overwhelmingly practical; we will demonstrate methods and tools you can use to develop and maintain packages quickly, reproducibly, and with as much automation as possible — so you can focus on writing and sharing code!

 By reading this book, you will: